eciggaar/botmaster-watsonconversation-socketio/README.md

 3. Within your conversation service locate your workspace.

-4. Use the menu in the top right of your workspace and click "Download as JSON".
+4. Use the menu in the top right of your workspace and click **Download as JSON**.

   <img src="https://github.com/eciggaar/botmaster-watsonconversation-socketio/blob/master/readmeimages/instance.png?raw=true" width="350px">

 ## Connecting Third Party API
-Botmaster supports Third party API integration to enable the conversation of your bot to be enriched.
+Botmaster supports Third party API integration to enrich the conversation of your bot.
 Within the `weather.js` middleware file you will see a pre-included Weather API that makes use of IBM Weather Company Data.

-This sample code is able to be adapted to call any API function that returns a .json response.
+This sample code is able to be adapted to call any API function that returns a JSON response.
 This can be outputted as a message to the user within the specified channel.

 To see what weather information is currently included, open the application URL and append `debug.html` to it.
 This will open a debug view and looks like: